cakephp/docs/en/appendices/3-6-migration-guide.rst

   By default all entries created with APCu for a single request/CLI script will have the same expiration time.
 You can use ``apc.use_request_time`` to change this behavior.
+* ``Router::parseNamedParams()`` no longer mutates the request object in-place.
+  Instead you will need to use the return value of this method to access the modified request.

 Core
 ====